-The partners (academic and non-academic combined) must provide matching funds corresponding to at least 70% of the requested ETH4D RCG in cash.
+The partners (academic and non-academic combined) must provide matching funds corresponding to at least 50% of the requested ETH4D RCG, and can include both cash and inkind contributions.
 Cash contributions can come from third-party funding (from industry, public organisations, NGOs etc.), professorship reserves or base funding.
-Cash contributions can be travel and material costs as well as salaries of:
+In-kind contributions can be travel and material costs as well as salaries of postdocs or doctoral candidates.
+Salaries of ETH professors and overheads cannot be counted as in-kind contribution.